 Jacinda is committed to amplifying marginalised and creative voices to ensure the arts are enjoyed and representative of everyone who lives in Australia,

 YOUTH ARTS COORDINATOR

 Efren Pamilacan is a Melbourne based community arts worker and creative producer with Filipino heritage.

 Having recently received a Masters in Art (Art in Public Space) from RMIT, Efren’s arts practice is informed by pedagogical methodologies that are rooted in Hip-Hop culture - hailing from internationally renowned freestyle street dance crew Jigsaw Sneakers.

 As a producer and dance maker Efren’s work is diverse in content and form, working collaboratively in creating productions for site specific, new-media and stage.
 Recent works have been presented at Playhouse Theatre, Big West Festival, bOing!
 Festival (UK), Victoria’s Multicultural Art Festival and Dance Massive.

-COMMUNITY DEVELOPMENT & EVENTS COORDINATOR
+COMMUNITY & EVENTS COORDINATOR